Data-Science-for-Planetary-science/rasterMiner/README.md

    1. Terminal-based execution
    2. GUI-based execution
    3. As a Python-library in QGIS, ARCGIS, ENVI, and in conventional python programs.
+(Under development)

-## Installation using Anaconda.
+## Installation and execution of rasterMiner using Anaconda (OS independent).

+### Installation
 1. Install and set up Anaconda.
 URL:   https://linuxize.com/post/how-to-install-anaconda-on-centos-7
 2. Create a virtual environment using conda.